-A statement of attendance states that you have attended the course and completed the training but does not give you the Nationally recognised unit code like UEENEEE101A it only describes the name of the unit without the code.
+A statement of attendance states that you have attended the course and completed the training but does not give you the Nationally recognised unit code like UEECD0007 it only describes the name of the unit without the code.

-It is the same training but does not fit the rules of ASQA who have decided on the course codes.
+It is the same training but does not fit the rules of ASQA which has decided on the course codes.
 You will receive the same training but will not receive the course codes on the Certificate.
-This system of statement of attendance was specifically designed by RTOs for Employers who want to send their employees to do a specific training unit and do not want to pay for the prerequisite units as they deem it is not necessary.
+This system of a statement of attendance was specifically designed by RTOs for Employers who want to send their employees to do a specific training unit and do not want to pay for the prerequisite units as they deem it is not necessary.
 The RTO will only deliver training without prerequisite units if it is safe to do so.

 On some occasions, students might want to do a certain unit but the RTO can’t deliver it regardless of what the student or employer wishes.
 For example, one cannot do Advanced PLC without completing the prerequisite unit Basic PLC.
 In this case, the RTO will deny admission to the student for Advanced PLC as the trainer cannot teach the student unless the student has enough knowledge of Basic PLC.